codecell/jscop/README.md

     - `Everything Js can be linted all at once (both files and Folders)`

 ## Testing This Repo
+- Once in the Path you intend to keep this project in the terminal of your machine
+- Clone with this command git clone [repo](https://github.com/codecell/jscop.git)
+- change directory into the folder cd jscop
+- Install project dependencies with the command bundle install
+- You can make the exe/jscop executable with the command chmod a+x exe/jscop if permission is not granted

 ## Unit Tests
 - Ensure you have `rspec` installed, or ensure the `gem 'rspec` is listed among the gems in the `Gemfile` => then run `bundle install`
 - in your console, run `rspec` or `rake` to run all the unit tests written for this project